vismaosscomponents/terraform-wrapper/README.md

 # TODO

 1. Show current workspace and stack in bash prompt (in progress, see tf-prompt.sh)
-1. Generate a graph of the stacks dependencies, relying on usage of ``terraform_remote_state`` in each stack
 1. Bash autocompletion
 1. Initialize a project.
 1. Use symlinks if supported instead of copying ``global.tf`` as ``global.symlink.tf``